varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   How many of the latest polls we examine to determine backend health.
   Defaults to 8.
 .threshold
   How many of the polls in .window must have succeeded for us to consider the backend healthy.
+If this is set to more than or equal to the threshold, the backend starts as healthy.
+Defaults to the value of threshold - 1.
+In this case, the backend starts as sick and requires one poll to pass to become healthy.
-  Defaults to 3.
+  Defaults to threshold - 1.
 .initial
   How many of the polls in .window are considered good when Varnish starts.
 Defaults to the value of threshold - 1.
 In this case, the